Clara Haskil: Biography

 Haskil died from injuries received in a fall on a staircase at the Brussels-South railway station.
 She was due to play at a concert with Arthur Grumiaux the following day.
 She was aged 65.

 An esteemed friend of Haskil, Charlie Chaplin, described her talent by saying "In my lifetime I have met three geniuses: Professor Einstein, Winston Churchill, and Clara Haskil.
 I am not a trained musician but I can only say that her touch was exquisite, her expression wonderful, and her technique extraordinary."

 In a 2013 interview, Pope Francis mentioned Haskil as one of his favorite musicians, especially when performing Mozart.

-In August 2017 was released Clara Haskil, le mystère de l'interprète, a radio-documentary of 70 minutes by Pascal Cling, Prune Jaillet and Pierre-Olivier François.
+In August 2017 Clara Haskil, le mystère de l'interprète, a radio-documentary of 70 minutes by Pascal Cling, Prune Jaillet and Pierre-Olivier François was broadcast.

 Prix Clara Haskil

 The Clara Haskil International Piano Competition is held biennially in her memory.
 The brochure reads: "The Clara Haskil Competition was founded in 1963 to honour and perpetuate the memory of the incomparable Swiss pianist, of Romanian origin, who was born in Bucharest in 1895.
 It takes place every two years in Vevey, Switzerland, where Clara Haskil resided from 1942 until her death in Brussels in 1960.
 A street in Vevey bears her name.
 The competition welcomes young pianists from all over the world, who pursue the musical ideal that is inspired by Clara Haskil and which will always remain exemplary."